Do Betta Fish Need Air Pump?

 Let’s See What Other Betta Owners Think

-I asked a popular betta subreddit if air pump is a must for betta tank or just filter is fine.
+I asked a popular betta subreddit if an air pump is a must for a betta tank or if just a filter is fine.
 Here’s the post’s screenshot:

-Everyone remarked it’s not a must to have an air pump.
-I especially liked the 4th comment from user jenbobo7.
+Everyone remarked that an air pump is not a must.
+I especially liked the fourth comment from user jenbobo7.
 He gave an excellent tip.

 Just make sure the water line is about a quarter inch below the filter outflow.
-This will essentially create a waterfall effect, which will break the surface of the water and in result, increase oxygenation.
+This will essentially create a waterfall effect, breaking the surface of the water and, as a result, increasing oxygenation.

 What Does An Air Pump Actually Do?